GulcanC/GC-react-p2/README.md

 🌟 Configure app page navigation with React Router

-🌟 Use router component like Routes, Router, Navigate, ...
+🌟 Use router component like Routes, Router, Navigate, NavLink...

+🌟 Create the cards component, when we click a single card, we will go through the single card page, for doing this use NavLink react router component

 🌟 Use Sass to style application